Psychological Healing

 Assistance from the Communion of the Saints

-Still, as you are learning how to pray properly, directly to God, all is not lost.
-Why do you think the Catholic Church speaks about the Communion of the Saints?
+Still, as you are learning how to pray properly, directly to God, you also have access to the Communion of the Saints.
 If we ourselves are lacking, we can call upon the Saints for their intercession to pray on our behalf.

 The greatest saint of all—especially in regard to assisting sinners—is the Blessed Virgin, the Refuge of Sinners.
 In the Hail Mary we ask her every day—well, actually, for those who pray the Angelus and the Rosary, it’s literally dozens of times a day—“pray for us sinners.”